Hayden-Allen/hats/README.md

   > ```

 ## HATS Vectors
 Transformation matrices that are compiler validated to be mathematically correct are great, but pretty pointless if you have nothing to transform.
-HATS provides various [vector types](#hats-vector-types) with similar type-system-encoded spatial context.
-Unlike matrices, which transform between spaces, vectors exist in a single space (so only have one space as a template parameter).
+Similar to matrices, HATS provides various [vector types](#hats-vector-types) with type-system-encoded spatial context.
+Unlike matrices, which transform between spaces, vectors exist in a single space (so only have one template parameter).

 Vectors in a space `S` can be transformed by matrices transforming **from** `S` **to** any other space.
 More formally, `mat<FROM, TO> * vec<FROM>` is valid for any `FROM` and any `TO`.
 Conceptually, such an operation takes a vector in space `FROM` and returns the representation of that vector in space `TO`.